frenchie4111/frenchie4111.github.io/_posts/2020-05-24-Things-I-Like.md

 ---
-title: Things I Like
+title: Relationship Bootstrap
-subject: Bootstrapping our reader/writer relationship by front-loading all the things I love and would inevitably tell you about anyway
+subject: Front-loading all the things I love and would inevitably tell you about anyway
 tags: Random
 layout: post_plain
 ---